 Whenever you take your car out on the road, there is a chance that your windshield can be damaged.
 A rock can kick up from another vehicle and shatter your windshield.
-The glass can also be damaged in an accident, or even if your car is parked in a lot or on a street.
+The glass can also be damaged in an accident or even if your car is parked in a lot or on the street.

 If you carry comprehensive insurance, a damaged windshield may be covered.
 If the glass can be repaired, your insurance provider may waive the deductible.
 But, if the windshield can’t be repaired and has to be replaced, the deductible will be applied, and the cost can be extensive.

 Vandalism is another claim that drivers often make with their auto insurance providers.
 If your vehicle is broken into, spray painted, keyed, smashed with a baseball bat, or vandalized in any other way and you have comprehensive insurance, your provider will cover this type of claim.
 However, do note that you will be responsible for paying the deductible before your insurance kicks in and covers the cost of repairs.
 Additionally, the more claims you make, the higher your premiums will be.
 Therefore, if the damage is minor, you might want to consider fixing it yourself instead of filing a claim.

 Storms can cause extensive damage to a vehicle.
 Hailstones and flooding are of particular concern.
 In fact, the damage from hail and floods can be so severe that a vehicle could end up being totaled.
 If you live in an area where storms damaging storms are a frequent occurrence, make sure you take extra precautions to protect your car so you can avoid filing a claim.